SophiaG20/Reading-Notes201/Class03.md

   <li>In the future I want to learn Arabic</li>
 </ul>

-### 3. When should you use an ordered list vs an unorder list in your HTML document?
+### 3. When should you use an ordered list vs. an unordered list in your HTML document?

--ordered list could be used when the information being presented are in a 1.
+-the ordered list is to be used when the information presented is in a 1.
 2. 3....
-Step by step: such as Math, Self-learning, reciepes for food
+Step by Step: such as Math, Self-learning, recipes for food

--unordered lists could be used in a powerpoint when sharing information that you thought of but is not important in a matter or sequence: For example People can be sad for many reasons
+-unordered lists could be used in a PowerPoint when sharing information that you thought of but is not essential in a matter or sequence: For example, People can be sad for many reasons
--Pandemic -Lost their job -issues with their pets ..
+-Pandemic -Lost their job -issues with their pets...

-### 4.Describe two ways you can change the numbers on list items provided by an ordered list?
+### 4. Describe two ways you can change the numbers on list items provided by an ordered list?

 **In not particular order**
 Using Roman Numeral type